Kiss the Ground

 We will learn about the subak, a community-based system to manage water and farming that reflects the Balinese principle of Tri Hita Karana: harmony among people, nature, and the gods.

 We will also learn about and apply regenerative farming methods aimed to restore depleted soil to a healthy state and nurture biodiversity.
 Sometimes there will be real work to do, mud to get wedged between toes, fingers to get blistered, necks to get burned in the morning sun whilst ploughing, planting, weeding, fertilizing, harvesting.
-Other days we might just sit and watch our rice growing, have a chat, listen to some local perspectives, maybe eat some Balinese cakes, share some thoughts on the process and what we're noticing or learning together.
+Other days we might just sit and watch our seedlings growing, have a chat, listen to some local perspectives, maybe eat some Balinese cakes, share some thoughts on the process and what we're noticing or learning together.

 Bring a water bottle, sunscreen, and a wide-brimmed hat.
 Rice farmer conical hats can be purchased for 40,000Rp/hat on site.